 It is important to remember that a Keyman keyboard has a source file and a compiled file.
-The source file has the extension .kmn.
-The compiled file has the extension .kmx.
+The source file has the extension .kmx.
 You cannot installed a source file into Keyman 4.0, and you cannot edit a compiled file.
 See the section Compiling Keyboards for information on how to convert a source file into a compiled file.